Trump and Harris lay out starkly different views of the economy, starting with corporate taxes - Local News 8

 Associated Press

-NEW YORK (AP) — Former President Donald Trump will go before a group of economists Thursday to make his case that he can bring down prices for Americans by lifting regulations and boosting production of fossil fuels in a potential second term.
+NEW YORK (AP) — Former President Donald Trump will go before a group of executives and industry leaders on Thursday to make his case that he can bring down prices for Americans by lifting regulations and boosting production of fossil fuels in a potential second term.

 The GOP presidential nominee is speaking to the Economic Club of New York a day after appearing in a town hall on Fox News, where he argued that his opponent, Vice President Kamala Harris, would drive large companies away from the U.S. if she wins the election.